juliahimmel/portfolio-eleventy/About.md

 I’m a product designer and creative director living in Brooklyn, NY.
 I love all things media and tech.

 My love of print magazines led me to start teaching myself graphic design back in 2013.
+Curious about the possibilities presented by the web, I attended a web development bootcamp.
 Since then, my experience has included web development, qualitative user experience research and usability testing, product design, and branding.
 Currently, I’m developing my skills in data visualization.

 I love to jump in feet-first and test and iterate quickly.
 I strive to make decisions informed by qualitative research and data.
 A common thread in all my work is a strong typographic and visual sensibility.